MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/managing-a-minrole-server-farm-in-sharepoint-server-2016.md

 > [!NOTE]
 > In the "Servers in Farm" page, the SQL server and SMTP server will be listed as belonging to the "External" role, while in Microsoft PowerShell, their server roles are displayed as "Invalid".
 These two role names are equivalent.

 The **Compliant** column displays whether the server configuration is in compliance with its server role.
-If the server is not in compliance, a **Fix** link will be provided to automatically reconfigure the server to match the expected configuration of its server role.
+If the server isn't in compliance, a **Fix** link will be provided to automatically reconfigure the server to match the expected configuration of its server role.

 > [!NOTE]
 > Only members of the local Administrators group on the server that hosts Central Administration have access to the **Fix** link.